psthomas/psthomas.github.io/_posts/2018-02-08-google-analytics.md

 ---
 layout: post
-title: "You might not need most of Google Analytics"
+title: "Privacy With Google Analytics"
-excerpt: "Manually build analytics requests for better page speed and more privacy."
+excerpt: "I manually build analytics requests for better page speed and more privacy."
 tags: [JavaScript, privacy, page speed, Google Analytics]
 comments: true
 share: false

 ---

 When I started this blog, I automatically included [Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs/) because it was convenient and useful.
 I've recently been thinking more about privacy, so I've been looking for alternatives.
-I ended up coming up with the following solution that still uses Google Analytics, but sends less information (while loading faster).
+I ended up coming up with the following solution that still uses Google Analytics, but sends less user information (and loads faster).

 ## How Analytics.js Works